bitgrip/uptrack/README.md

 UPTRACK_JOBS_CONFIG
 location of the jobs descriptor, see /config/jobs.yaml as template

-UPTRACK_DEFAULT_INTERVAL
+UPTRACK_CHECK_FREQUENCY
 how often checks are performed

 UPTRACK_PROMETHEUS_PORT
-port where prometheus server is exosed
+port where prometheus server is exposed

 UPTRACK_PROMETHEUS_ENDPOINT
 availabel prometheus endpoint for scraping